 - Thereafter, you have to select all the plugins and also choose the ‘Deactivate’ button under the bulk actions Dropbox, and click the Apply button.

 - Immediately check your website again to discover, if you can replicate the 429 too many requests error again.
 If you can’t, then this means a plugin was causing this issue.

-As FTP stands for File Transfer Protocol, it is used to transfer files from one local computer to a remote website and cPanel is also known as control panel which is basically a web hosting panel based on Linux system and provided by many hosting providers.
+As FTP stands for File Transfer Protocol, it is used to transfer files from one local computer to a remote website and cPanel is also known as a control panel which is basically a web hosting panel based on a Linux system and provided by many hosting providers.

 To do this –